Skip to main content

 Sleep is a dynamic process that cycles through different stages, each contributing to mental and physical restoration.
 The architecture of a healthy night’s sleep allows for multiple cycles, with the proportion of each stage shifting throughout the night.
 The early part of the night is dominated by slow-wave sleep, which is essential for physical recovery.
 As the night progresses, periods of rapid eye movement (REM) sleep, associated with memory consolidation and emotional processing, become longer.

 A disruption in this natural architecture, particularly a reduction in the time spent in SWS, directly compromises the body’s ability to heal.
 This is where the connection to your hormonal health becomes clear.
-The of growth hormone is intrinsically linked to the onset and duration of SWS.
+The pulsatile release of growth hormone is intrinsically linked to the onset and duration of SWS.
 An insufficient GH pulse can lead to lighter, more fragmented sleep, which in turn further suppresses GH release, creating a cycle of poor sleep and inadequate recovery.

 The quality of your waking hours is determined by the biological work performed during your deepest sleep phases.